PaymentHighway/paymenthighway-java-lib/README.md

 ### Significant Changes

 #### V1.10.0: Older TLS versions no longer supported
 - TLS 1.2 is now always used.
 This fixes errors with Java 7.
+Java 8 does not suffer from the same problems, thus upgrading the library is not mandatory for it.
 - Custom HTTP client in PaymentAPI is now a constructor parameter and the setter is deprecated.
 - org.apache.httpcomponents.httpclient version >= 4.5.5 is now required by the default PaymentAPI constructor, due to changes in SSLContexts namespace and HttpClientBuilder.setSSLContext function!